dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 METplus run.
 Users often create a :ref:`user_configuration_file` to store settings specific to the system on which they are running and their personal preferences.
-It is recommended to provided a user configuration file *after* any use case specific configuration files in the command line argument list (see :ref:`order_matters`).
+It is recommended to provide a user configuration file *after* any use case specific configuration files in the command line argument list (see :ref:`order_matters`).